A-Z Kitchenware List: Cooking Tools and Utensils from Around the World

 jelly mold

 A tool made of metal, glass, nowadays more popularly silicone, used for setting jellies in decorative shape.
-Once set, the jelly is inverted onto a serving place, after which it should retain the shape of the jelly mold.
+Once set, the jelly is inverted onto a serving plate, after which it should retain the shape of the jelly mold.

 The mold can be a single block out of which smaller sizes can be cut out for serving, or shaped for individual serving sizes.